-A community art project, a collaboration between Chelmsford Cathedral and a group of textile artists, The Material Girls, will be on display at Chelmsford Cathedral from the 26th June until the 20th August.
+A community art project, a collaboration between Chelmsford Cathedral and a group of textile artists, The Material Girls, was on display at Chelmsford Cathedral during the summer.

-Canon Imogen Nay said: ‘The aim of this art project is to enable people to express their grief and their hope through the making, sending and displaying of fabric postcards.
-We’re inviting people to express their feelings through art and to reflect on their experiences during this ongoing pandemic’.
+Canon Imogen Nay said: ‘The aim of this art project was to enable people to express their grief and their hope through the making, sending and displaying of fabric postcards.
+We invited people to express their feelings through art and to reflect on their experiences during this ongoing pandemic’.

 Chris Spenser, Material Girl said: ‘When the Material Girls were approached about helping to create a community art project to commemorate the effects of the Covid crisis, we believed it would be an excellent outlet for people’s feelings during these stressful times.
 Many people have turned to creativity during the lockdowns and we felt that making fabric postcards was an accessible way for people of all ages and skills to get involved to document their experiences and try to come to terms with all they had been through.’